-The Professional Learning Department will launch a series of online learning courses in early 2017.
+The Professional Learning Department will launch a series of online learning courses in 2017.
 These multimedia courses are designed for professionals working with individuals who are deaf-blind.

 Touch Signals: Using Touch to Convey Visual and Environmental Information to People who are Deaf-Blind